ibm-cloud-docs/watson/getting-started-logging.md

 By default, all {{site.data.keyword.ibmwatson}} services log requests and their results.
 Logging is done only to improve the services for future users.
 The logged data is not shared or made public.
 {: shortdesc}

-If you are concerned with protecting the privacy of users' personal information or otherwise do not want your requests to be used by {{site.data.keyword.IBM_notm}}, you can choose not to have {{site.data.keyword.IBM_notm}} learn from my data (opt out).
+If you are concerned with protecting the privacy of users' personal information or otherwise do not want your requests to be used by {{site.data.keyword.IBM_notm}}, you can choose not to have {{site.data.keyword.IBM_notm}} learn from your data (opt out).
 Choose to opt out at either the account level or at the API request level.

 - To prevent {{site.data.keyword.IBM_notm}} usage of your data for general service improvements for all services for which you are the owner, select `Do not learn from my data` on the [{{site.data.keyword.watson}} Privacy Settings](https://{DomainName}/watson/settings/){: external} page.
 To access the setting, you must be the account owner.
 - To prevent {{site.data.keyword.IBM_notm}} usage of your data for an API request, set the **X-Watson-Learning-Opt-Out** header parameter to `true`.